 In September of 2016 the Community deeded the Well over to the Carpetbag Theatre.
 Their mission is to “give artistic voice to the issues and dreams of people who have been silenced by racism, classism, sexism, ageism, homophobia and other forms of oppression.”
 A service of decommissioning was held.
 It was an evening of gratitude, memories, grief, relinquishment and anticipation of the future into which God is leading the Community.

-The Community is also able to continue to provide financial assistance to individuals who fall within the Community’s understanding of its mission.
+The Community is also able to continue to provide financial assistance to individuals who fall within the Community’s understanding of its mission, and financially supports non-profit and charity groups that are aligned with its ministry.

 All of this activity has been possible only because of the commitment of those who have covenanted together and the friends and contributors who continue to support this work with prayers, energy, time, finance, and love.
 What no one person can do alone, the Community has been able to do.